What is a counseling session like with you?

 Is Dr. Jonathan Isaacson successful in his own marriage?

 This is a very fair question.
 Dr. Jonathan Isaacson is married to his first and only wife, Katriela.
 They are a husband-and-wife team in the Marriage Clinic.
-They have four boys, ages 9 to 22, with the oldest recently receiving rabbinical ordination.
+They have four boys, ages 12 to 25, with the oldest having received rabbinical ordination.
 Dr. Jonathan and Katriela Isaacson have raised a loving family, modeling for their children a healthy and happy marriage, and created a successful marriage counseling practice.

 Our core values in marriage and business are commitment, respect, kindness, and integrity.